pbies/eml-parser/README.md

 Script is so easy, that it does not need testing.
 You may experience issues when there are no .eml files in the folder.

+## Purpose

+Script is made for copying .eml files to subfolder "out" renaming each file with "date-time" of the message.

 ## Built With

 * [Notepad++](https://notepad-plus-plus.org/) - The editor used